 Under the ULS, producers are to complete 24 credits of CE for each biennial compliance period.
 Three of the 24 credits must be in ethics.
 Fifty minutes is equal to one credit hour of CE.
 If applicable, the CE compliance period should coincide with the license renewal.
 The ULS indicate that the license term should be tied to the birth date or birth month.

-CE is required if the producer holds one of the six major lines of authority (LOAs) contained in Model #218, but it is not required for each LOA.
+CE is required if the producer holds one of the six major lines of authority (LOAs) contained in Model #218, but it is not required for each individual LOA.
 For example, if a producer holds a life and property LOA, the requirement for renewal is 24 credits.
 If a producer holds only the life LOA, the requirement for renewal is 24 credits.
 States may limit the subject area requirements for CE.
 Some states prohibit CE credit for training on sales techniques.
 Generally, CE is not required for limited lines.
 Under the ULS, producers may repeat CE courses for credit in successive renewal terms, but they are not permitted to take a course for credit more than once in the same license continuation period.
 States must accept both classroom study and verifiable self-study.
 States should not impose a limit on the use of self-study courses.

 Producers and CE providers must submit evidence of course completion in the method specified by the insurance commissioner.
 Some states require the producer to present a certificate of completion at the time of license renewal.
 Many states require the CE provider to report attendance.
 Under this system, a producer is required to present only the attendance certificates if there is a discrepancy.
 Another option is to require producers to self-certify completion and then verify compliance by random desk audits.